nityanandwaingankar/iac-review-assistant/README.md

 # iac-review-assistant
-IaC Code Review Assistant using Ollama and Python
+Infrastructure as Code Review Assistant using Ollama and Python